rt18621/caesar_cipher_assignment/caesar_cipher.md

 The submission deadline is **1200 on Tuesday 18th February**.

-To submit your code you need to make sure your final version is pushed back to the github classroom repository and you submit a pull request.... **Add more info here.**
+To submit your code you need to make sure your final version is pushed back to the github classroom repository by the deadline.